alarner/perk-docs/src/guides/deploying-perk-apps-to-heroku.md

 Now you're all ready to deploy your app.
 Follow the steps below to go live!

-1. On the command line make sure you are in the root directory of the app you want to deploy.
+On the command line make sure you are in the root directory of the app you want to deploy.
+Run the following commands from inside the root directory of your Perk project:

-1. Run `git init` if you haven't already set up a git repository for your project.
-If you have you can skip this step.
+1. If you haven't already set up a git repository for your project...
+	* `git init`
+	* `git add .`
+	* `git commit -m "Initial commit"`
-1. Run `heroku create` to spin up a new Heroku server.
+1. `heroku create`
+	* This will spin up a new Heroku server.
-1. Run `heroku addons:create redistogo:nano` to spin up a Redis server to store your user sessions.
+1. `heroku addons:create redistogo:nano`
+	* This will spin up a Redis server to store your user sessions.
-1. Run `heroku addons:create heroku-postgresql:hobby-dev` to spin up a PostgreSQL database to store your data.
+1. `heroku addons:create heroku-postgresql:hobby-dev`
+	* This will spin up a PostgreSQL database to store your data.
-1. Run `heroku config:set NODE_ENV=heroku` to tell your Perk app to use Heroku specific configuration located in *config/env/heroku.js*.
+1. `heroku config:set NODE_ENV=heroku`
+	* Tells your Perk app to use Heroku specific configuration located in *config/env/heroku.js*.
-1. Run `heroku config:set SESSION_SECRET=your_secret_goes_here` to specify a secret session code for encrypting your user sessions.
+1. `heroku config:set SESSION_SECRET=your_secret_goes_here`
+	* Specifies a secret session code for encrypting your user sessions.
+1. `heroku config:set HEROKU_POSTINSTALL=true`
+	* Tells our postinstall script to run migrations for Heroku.
-1. Run `git push heroku master` to push your code to Heroku and deploy your app.
+1. `git push heroku master`
+	* Pushes your code to Heroku and deploy your app.
 	* This will also run any database migrations that you've added.
+1. `heroku open`
+	* Opens the deployed app in your browser.

 ### Re-deploying